tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 This is the first part in an series of occasional articles about why Piet Mondrian went from painting [representational images]( https://en.wikipedia.org/wiki/Representation_(arts) ) to painting [abstract images](https://en.wikipedia.org/wiki/Abstract_art).

 His writings reveal his reasons for this progression.
 These writings are profound and enlightening, but can be difficult to understand.

-This article focuses on the parallels he saw between the evolution of his art and the progress of culture and life itself.
+After a short review of his earlier work, this article examines the parallels he saw between the evolution of his art and the progress of culture and life itself.
 Subsequent articles will be about some of the other ideas - such as equilibrium, liberation, and high universal morality - described in his writings.

 ### Pieter Cornelis “Piet” Mondriaan